tawi1/DotsTrafficCity/docs/source/fcg.rst

 	.. image:: /images/integration/fcg3.png

 #.
-Generate FCG prefab container.
+Generate `FCG` prefab container.

 	.. image:: /images/integration/fcg2.png

 #.
 Configure all generator settings in the inspector.
 #.
 Press `Generate` button at the bottom of the inspector.
 #.
-Some of the prefab blocks should be edited because the FCG plugin doesn't have enough data to complete the generation (check all selected `Prefab Blocks` & `Broken Blocks` tab in the Inspector.), for example, let's open the `Border-Flat-Large-Exit` prefab.
+Some of the prefab blocks should be edited because the `FCG` plugin doesn't have enough data to complete the generation (check all selected `Prefab Blocks` & `Broken Blocks` tab in the `Inspector`), for example, let's open the `Border-Flat-Large-Exit` prefab.
 #.
 Roundabout here without exit segment:

 	.. image:: /images/integration/fcg4.png